withastro/astro.build/src/content/themes/phanatik.md

 ---
 title: "Phanatik"
-description: "A fun and classic blog theme"
+description: "Phanatik - A fun and classic theme built with Astrojs and Talwind CSS for a blor or your personal website"
 image: "/src/content/themes/_images/phanatik-hero.webp"
 images: []
 author: